 Odor: Varies depending upon the species: most species have no characteristic odor, though some species can have a pungent scent.

-Allergies/Toxicity: Although severe reactions are quite uncommon, Purpleheart has been reported as a sensitizer.
-Usually most common reactions simply include eye and skin irritation.
-Purpleheart has also been reported to cause nausea.
+Allergies/Toxicity: Although severe reactions are quite uncommon, purpleheart has been reported as a sensitizer.
+Usually most common reactions simply include eye and skin irritation, as well as nausea.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Pricing/Availability: Widely available as lumber in good widths and thicknesses.
 Prices are in the low to medium range for an imported hardwood.

 Sustainability: This wood species is not listed in the CITES Appendices.
 However, since purpleheart is a grouping of many species, its unclear if any given lumber is on the IUCN Red List of Threatened Species.
 Some of the more commonly harvested Peltogyne species, such as P. mexicana, P. paniculata, and P. venosa are not listed on the Red List.
 Many other species are listed as being of least concern.
 However, two species, P. chrysopis and P. gracilipes are both listed as endangered due to a small (less than 500 km2) and fragmented area of occupancy.

 Common Uses: Inlays/accent pieces, flooring, furniture, boatbuilding, heavy construction, and a variety of specialty wood items.

 Comments: Sometimes called amaranth, this colorful Latin American hardwood is tremendously popular for furniture and other designs that call for a unique splash of color.

 In addition to its coloration, purpleheart has excellent strength and weathering properties, and can be used in applications where strength or durability is important—a wood with both form and function.